Skip to content

 Overview

-fiberoptic skills for the age of vl
+Flexible scope skills for the age of VL

 Developed by our PAC design team, this integrated learning space covers all the critical concepts, skills, and tools you need to deploy fiberoptic techniques into your clinical practice.
 Our experts will teach you when and how to use fiberoptic in real-world care and share all the tricks of the trade they rely on in their practice.
 Self-guided training labs and faculty coaches in our physical spaces complete the training.